December 2021 Update:

 With so much vital attention and focus being placed on the future of theatre leadership across our field, I recognize the need for new and diverse voices.
 I've had the incredible opportunity to run major regional theatres for the past 25 years and have always believed that our art form has the power to transform society.
 I'm absolutely certain that Center Theatre Group's next Artistic Director will expand that vision in ways that will enrich Los Angeles and the American canon of theatre."

-A note from Kiki Ramos Gindler, Board President (2015 – Present):
+A note from Kiki Ramos Gindler, Chairperson of the Board:

 "I've had the distinct pleasure of working closely with Michael through many pivotal moments in Center Theatre Group's rich history.
 Michael has been instrumental in keeping Center Theatre Group thriving for nearly two decades—from his stewardship of the Kirk Douglas Theatre—which he has led for nearly its entire existence—to the expansion of our education and community partnerships programming, and of course leading our sensational 50th anniversary celebration a few years ago.
 I have been moved by his devotion to Center Theatre Group's artists and creating a home for them in Los Angeles as well as his focus on supporting the next generation of artists.
 On behalf of the Board, I wish to thank Michael for his dedication to creating an enriching home for playwrights, pushing us to take bold and exciting risks on the stage and caring for one of Los Angeles' vital cultural organizations.
 He will leave Center Theatre Group in a strong position as we begin to plan for a new defining era."